 Lending your RRSP money out in the form of mortgages can be quite lucrative, with rates of returns up to 12-15% being seen quite commonly.
 I try to recommend that anyone that is lending mortgage money try to spread out their mortgages over a few properties, with some mortgages being a little more conservative, and talking on a few higher returns to balance out your portfolio to attempt to earn an average return of 6-7%.

+This type of disturpution is more for managing access to cash and cashflow than managing risk.
 As previously mentioned, you can lend out all of your money at the higher rates without significantly increasing your risk, but if you do need to foreclose it can take a while to get your money back.
 Sometimes up to a year!
 So, you don’t want all your money, or all your loans tied up in mortgages where the potential for foreclosure is higher.

 Section your lending portfolio into small chunks across different borrower ratings.